Academic IELTS Writing task 1 Sample 99 - Units of electricity production by fuel source Australia and France

 On the contrary, In France, natural gas and coal together produced half of the electricity in 1980.
 The use of nuclear power increased significantly in France in 2000 amounting 126 units in this year compared to the 15 units 20 years back.

 Sample Answer 2:

-The pie charts illustrate the total production of electricity measured in unit and divided by different sources of fuel in Australia and France in the year 1980 and 2000.
+The pie charts illustrate the total production of electricity measured in units and divided by different sources of fuel in Australia and France in the year 1980 and 2000.

-Overall, it is clearly shown that major fuel sources used in electricity production was different in Australia and France.
+Overall, it is clearly shown that major fuel sources used in electricity production were different in Australia and France.

-First of all, there was considerably more units of electricity produced in Australia in 2000 (170 units) than 1980 (100 units).
-Majority of electricity produced in Australia for both years was from the coal but there was higher dependency of coal in the production of electricity in 2000 than 1980 (130 out of 170 and 50% respectively).
-There was an increase of 16 units of electricity produced by hydro power from 1989 to 2008 whereas the other sources like natural gas and oil contributed less to the electricity production in 2000 than in 1980.
+First of all, there were considerably more units of electricity produced in Australia in 2000 (170 units) than 1980 (100 units).
+The majority of electricity produced in Australia for both years was from the coal but there was a higher dependency of coal in the production of electricity in 2000 than 1980 (130 out of 170 and 50% respectively).
+There was an increase of 16 units of electricity produced by hydropower from 1989 to 2008 whereas the other sources like natural gas and oil contributed less to the electricity production in 2000 than in 1980.

 Turning to the fuel sources in France, it is apparent that electricity production doubled in 2000 than in 1980, which was 180 for the former and 90 for the latter.
 The most striking feature is that there was only 15 out of 90 units of electricity produced by nuclear power in 1980.
 However, it became the main fuel source of electricity production in France in 2000, which was 70%.
 Not forgetting to mention that the use of other fuel sources in the electricity production became less in 2000 than in 1980.

 [ Written by - Lee Wing Qeen ]